onera/cwipi/training/C/03_Exercise_2/exercise_2.md

                          field_name);
 ```

-Earlier we set a tolerence for the localization algorithm.
+Earlier we set a tolerance for the localization algorithm.
-To check if that tolerence was large enougth, the function **CWP_N_uncomputed_tgts_get** can be called to retreive the number of unlocated vertices of the coupling interface of `code 1`.
+To check if that tolerance was large enough, the function **CWP_N_uncomputed_tgts_get** can be called to retrieve the number of unlocated vertices of the coupling interface of `code1`.
 To know which vertices were unlocated the **CWP_Uncomputed_tgts_get** is called.

 ```{code-cell}